breakpointHQ/snoop/README.md

 # snoop
 TCC restricts access to the device camera and microphone to protect user data from unauthorized access.

 But...
-If you trusted your browser with your microphone, Snoop can show you how a man-in-the-browser attack can secretly record you.
+If you trusted your browser with your microphone or camera, Snoop can show you how a man-in-the-browser attack can secretly be recording you.

 ## Usage
 If you don't have VOODOO installed